CS-Dept-BGSU/Cool-Game/README.md

 3. Create a credentials.json file:
    - As the (cool-game) app owner (the attacker) you need a gmail id (x).
-   - Go to the Google Cloud Console and create a "service account".
+   - Go to the Google Cloud Console and create a project (p) and create a "service account".
 The cool-game app will utilize the "service account" to write to a google doc.
    - Get the credentials of the "service account" as a JSON file.
    - Place it in `app/src/main/assets/credentials.json`.
 Make the format similar to dummy_credentials.json.

+4. On the Google Cloud Console, for the same project (p), enable "Google Docs API".
-4. Manually create a new google document on docs.google.com while logged in using the above gmail id (x).
+5. Manually create a new google document on docs.google.com while logged in using the above gmail id (x).
 Get the Google Docs document ID.
 As an example, https://docs.google.com/document/d/abcd/ implies that the google docs document ID is abcd.
 Then, update the Google Docs document ID in `MyNotificationListenerService.kt`:
    ```kotlin
    val documentId = "abcd"
    ```

-5. Go to the Google Cloud Console and go to the same "service account".
+6. Go to the Google Cloud Console and go to the same "service account".
 Get the email address (y) of the "service account".
-Note that this email address (y) is different than app owner's gmail id (x).
+Note that this email address (y) is long (ending with *.iam.gserviceaccount.com) and it is different than app owner's gmail id (x).
 Then, go to the google doc at https://docs.google.com/document/d/abcd/ and click on the "Share" button and give the service account email id (y) edit permission.
-6. Build and run the application
+7. Build and run the application

 ### Required Permissions
 The app requires the following permissions: